Follow TV Tropes

 • The Smart Guy: Quite a few, but Celeste (probably because she's the one players will definitely be familiar with) is the usual one seen actually studying things and providing exposition, especially on the topic of gods and religious rituals.
 Verging on lampshaded once when somebody notes that while it's normal for a priest to know something about other deities and their worshippers, Celeste seems unusually well informed.

 • Status Buff: Several of them, provided by champions under different situations.
-This is in fact how you make your DPS and party stronger.
+This is, in fact, how you make your DPS and party stronger.

 • Suddenly Voiced:

-• Well, not really, but Nat's sign language was untranslated in the Dragon Heist adventure, requiring Jaraxle to communicate with her using drow sign language.
+• Well, not really, but Nat's sign language was untranslated in the Dragon Heist adventure, requiring Jarlaxle to communicate with her using drow sign language.
 In the Wild Beyond the Witchlight adventure, her sign language is fully translated.
 Possibly justified due to the other champions learning sign language to communicate with her.

-• At around the game's third year, events started getting minor revisions to add dialogue lines from event champions (who previously were voiceless unless they had campaign variants with their own dialogue or appeared as NPCs), and subsequent main campaigns have also been including them with the presumption that even if the player playing doesn't have them unlocked, they're still "around in the background".
+• At around the game's third year, events started getting minor revisions to add dialogue lines from event Champions (who previously were voiceless unless they had campaign variants with their own dialogue or appeared as NPCs), and subsequent main campaigns have also been including them with the presumption that even if the player playing doesn't have them unlocked, they're still "around in the background".

-• Super Toughness: Enemies with segmented health will only take one hit point per hit they take, no matter how powerful the hit was, but they make up for it with very low health.
+• Super-Toughness: Enemies with segmented health will only take one hit point per hit they take, no matter how powerful the hit was, but they make up for it with very low health.
 Enemies with armored health are even more severe, taking one hit point of damage only if said damage was above a certain threshold.

-• Taken for Granite: The "Periodic Petrification" variant has a random champion turn to stone every 15 seconds, and it lasts 60 seconds.
+• Taken for Granite: The Periodic Petrification variant has a random Champion turn to stone every 15 seconds, lasting for a full minute.
 Thankfully, any enemies killed will reduce the duration by 5 seconds.

 • They Killed Kenny Again: Spurt the Kobold Inventor's main gimmick is based on him dying and turning into a spirit via his Ultimate (where an angry giant smashes him with a hammer alongside with other enemies).
 He comes back to life once the cooldown on his Ultimate is nearly over.

-• Your Brain Won't Be Much of a Meal: In the Greengrass variant "Starve Them Out", a giant Intellect Devourer will show up as a miniboss.
+• Your Brain Won't Be Much of a Meal: In the Greengrass variant Starve Them Out, a giant Intellect Devourer will show up as a miniboss.
 It has a massive amount of armored hit-based health, and makes all the other enemies invincible as long as it lives.
-Its maximum health (and hence the number of hits it needs) is reduced by 10 for every point of Intelligence less than 12 among your champions.
-For example, Bruenor with 8 Intelligence will reduce its max health by 40 if he is in the party.
+Its maximum health (and hence the number of hits it needs) is reduced by 10 for every point of Intelligence less than 12 among your champions; for example, Bruenor - with 8 Intelligence - will reduce its maximum health by 40 if he's in the formation.

 Top